JeffersonLab/JANA2/docs/FAQ.md

 Have a question?
 [File an issue!](https://github.com/JeffersonLab/JANA2/issues)

-### How can I compile JANA using my own build system?
+### I want to compile JANA using a compiler other than the default one on my system, but CMake is ignoring it

-> Coming soon!
+CMake by design won't use `$PATH` to find the compiler.
+You either need to set the `CXX` environment variable or the `CMAKE_CXX_COMPILER` CMake variable.